- Fresh nut and bolt rotisserie restoration

 - Photos of the restoration are included with the sale

 One of the many great things about the muscle car era was the Detroit automakers ability to inject excitement and performance into EVERY model on their showroom floors.
 That translated to awesome ground pounding machines for virtually every buyer and a healthy list of go-fast options which allowed those buyers to specify whatever combination of equipment they wanted.
 Take, for example, this 1968 Plymouth GTX.
-Dressed in a unique bronze on black color combination, rocking a 440 Super Commando V8 under its hood and equipped with a super rare dealer installed dual quad intake, it's the kind of car you can take to the local strip to beat up crosstown rivals, or take on an everyday grocery run.
+Dressed in a unique bronze on black color combination, rocking a big block 440 Super Commando V8 under its hood and equipped with a super rare dealer installed dual quad intake, it's the kind of car you can take to the local strip to beat up crosstown rivals, or take on an everyday grocery run.
 If you're in the market for an exceptionally restored, investment grade Mopar muscle car that will provide years of fond memories and has all the right stuff to continue gaining value for the long term, this 1968 GTX is your ticket!

 As the beneficiary of a full rotisserie restoration that was completed in September of 2010, this GTX exactly replicates its fender tag specifications right down to its original style redline tires: